olliw42/mLRS-docu/docs/CRSF.md

 - Tx Ch Source = crsf
 - Tx Ser Dest = serial or serial2 (not mbridge!)
 - Tx Ser Link Mode = mavlink
+- Tx Snd RadioStat = off (yes, off!)

+Note: The choice of Tx Ser Baudrate is not critical and really determined by the user's need.
+It is recommended to set it to 57600 or higher, as this will provide enough speed for all operation modes (19 Hz, 31 Hz, 50 Hz).

 ## ArduPilot Setup

+A basic setup is described in this section which should get one started, further ArduPilot information is available here: [ArduPilot Systems](docs/ARDUPILOT.md)

+### MAVLink Serial Port

+- SERIALx_BAUD:
-- SERIALx_BAUD = 57
+    - 57 for 31Hz, 50Hz
+    - 38 for 19Hz
 - SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)

-Note: Further ArduPilot specific parameters are detailed here: [ArduPilot Setup](docs/ARDUPILOT.md)
+- SERIALx_OPTIONS = 4096 (ignore commands from GCS to change stream rates)

+Note: These baud rates enable MAVFTP parameter download

+### Stream Rates

+- SRx_ADSB = 0
+- SRx_EXT_STAT:
+    - 2 for 31Hz, 50Hz
+    - 1 for 19Hz
+- SRx_EXTRA1 = 4
+- SRx_EXTRA2 = 4
+- SRx_EXTRA3:
+    - 2 for 31Hz, 50Hz
+    - 1 for 19Hz
+- SRx_PARAMS = 50
+- SRx_POSITION = 2
+- SRx_RAW_CTRL = 0
+- SRx_RAW_SENS = 0 (for most of you this one is unimportant, keep it at 0 unless you really need it)
+- SRx_RC_CHAN = 0

+### CRSF Receiver

+- RC_PROTOCOLS = 536 or 512
+- RSSI_TYPE = 3 or 5
+- SERIALx_BAUD = irrelevant (baud rate is determined by ArduPilot)
+- SERIALx_OPTIONS = 0
+- SERIALx_PROTOCOL = 23

 ## mLRS Rx Module Setup

 Set the following parameters using the CLI or Lua script:

 - Rx Out Mode = crsf
+- Rx Ser Baudrate (must match the baudrate that the FC's MAVLink serial port is configured for):
+    - 57600 for 31Hz, 50Hz
+    - 38400 for 19Hz
 - Rx Ser Link Mode = mavlink

-Note: Rx Ser Baudrate must match the baudrate that the FC's MAVLink serial port is configured for.
+- Rx Snd RadioStat= ardu_1

 ## Yaapu Telemetry App Setup for EdgeTX/OpenTX